Why Business Leaders Should Redefine Performance Measures to Include Social Impact

 How Social Leadership Affects a Company’s Ability to Grow

 Earlier this year Larry Fink, CEO of BlackRock, the world’s largest investor, managing $6 trillion in assets globally, issued a call-to-action to all CEOs, prompting them to rethink their definition of creating long-term value.
 Fink acknowledges that the world is changing and with this change, stakeholders including investors, employees, customers, and communities are expecting more from companies besides strong financial performance—they want assurance that companies are also making a positive contribution to society through their core business strategy.
-This sentiment is echoed by leaders of top companies like Apple, Unilever, Aetna and PwC which recently acquired Strategy& (formerly Booz & Company) for its proprietary framework that measures a company’s ‘Fit for Growth,’ which includes elements of social leadership.
+This sentiment is echoed by leaders of top companies like Apple, Unilever, Aetna and PwC which recently acquired Strategy& (formerly Booz & Company) for its proprietary framework that measures a company’s ‘Fit for Growth,’ which includes elements of social leadership and social impact.

 Fink warns that not unlike the 90% of Fortune 500 companies that were unable to survive economic busts, disruption from newer players, and methodological changes over the past 60 years, leaders that don’t develop their “social license to grow,” risk a similar fate.
-He further explains that leaders can adopt this social license through programs that support the rise of digitization, prioritize workplace diversity and inclusion, and ensure environmental sustainability.
+He further explains that leaders can adopt this social impact license through programs that support the rise of digitization, prioritize workplace diversity and inclusion, and ensure environmental sustainability.

 The concept of social leadership is not new, but as competition increases across geographies and industry sectors, companies are looking for more ways to differentiate beyond today’s traditional means.
 The answer is not to launch a slew of offhanded initiatives.
 To better demonstrate Fink’s argument, we look at considerations in the context of what CEOs care about.